ryans4707/github-tutorial/README.md

 ## Initial Setup
   To set up your github account
   1. First sign up for github by going to https://github.com
+  2. When you sign up, go to the top right of your screen to your profile icon.
+  3. Go to settings, click _SHH_ keys on the left side bar.
-  2. Then you goget the SSH key from your IDE and.
+  4. Go get the _SSH_ key from your IDE and copy and paste it into the key; *click add key.*
+  5. Go back to https://c9.io and in the command line type in _shh -T git@github.com_; click enter
+  6. Type yes.